Ljubica Otašević: Acting career

-In the early 1960s, in Rome, Otašević got a few roles in Italian movies such as Il gobbo, peplum film Il trionfo di Maciste, and comedy Maurizio, Peppino e le indossatrici.
+In the early 1960s, in Rome, Otašević got a few roles in Italian movies such as The Hunchback of Rome, peplum film Triumph of the Son of Hercules, and comedy Maurizio, Peppino e le indossatrici.
 She appeared in these films using the alias Liuba Bodin.

 Personal life

 In 1950, seventeen-year-old Otašević, a junior basketball player within the ŽKK Crvena zvezda youth system, began dating twenty-two-year-old KK Crvena zvezda and Yugoslavia national team small forward Srđan Kalember.
 Their respective families had a prior history as their fathers were both Royal Yugoslav Air Force officers; Srđan's father Jovan was the commanding officer to Otašević's father Božidar and, furthermore, both men were captured by the Germans in 1941 and imprisoned in the same Osnabrück concentration camp.
 Following World War II, Kalember's father returned to the newly-communist Yugoslavia while Otašević's father decided not to, staying abroad in Western Europe until his death in 1956.
 A year into dating Kalember, Otašević made the Crvena zvezda women's team full squad.
 For the next few years, they functioned as a prominent sports couple in the city of Belgrade, both wearing number 12 jerseys in KK Crvena zvezda's men's and women's teams, respectively, as basketball gained popularity throughout the post-war Yugoslav society.
 Their relationship lasted three and a half years before ending in 1954.

 A great beauty by many accounts, Otašević attracted plenty of male attention, with reports of various prominent men — such as the JNA general Peko Dapčević, UDBA security operative Ratko Dražević, and writer Ivo Andrić — coming to the Crvena Zvezda courts at Kalemegdan in order to watch her play.

 After the relationship with Kalember ended, Otašević started dating another professional athlete — FK Partizan footballer Miloš Milutinović.